Week 9 college football odds, picks, predictions, best bets from proven model

-College football odds, picks, predictions for Week 9, 2025: Computer likes Colorado, Washington in best bets
+College football odds, picks, predictions for Week 9, 2025: Computer backs Colorado, Washington in best bets

 SportsLine's computer model has revealed its Week 9 college football picks after 10,000 simulations of each game